While you’re in Thailand…

 MEDITATE WITH A MONK

 Meditation is not so easy – there are always countless distractions to waylay you.
 And even if you do sit, there are countless thoughts and worries that will claim your attention.
-Take the long view – like anything it takes lots of practice and lots of patience.
+Take the long view – like anything good, it takes lots of practice and patience.

-Coming out once a week to sit with others is a strong tool from strengthening resolve and making a statement to yourself that mind is something that must be developed.
+Coming out once a week to sit with others is a really strong tool for strengthening resolve and making a statement to yourself that this monkey mind is something that can be refined.

 So come, meditate with a monk, Mondays.